-Kate Walsh is not a doctor, but she plays one on TV in the popular show "Grey's Anatomy".
-She is also partnering with Alcon in its new campaign "Make Every Look Count" for Systane.
-I don't watch this show so the star power does not work on me.
+Kate Walsh is not a doctor, but she plays one on TV in the popular show Grey's Anatomy.
+She is also partnering with Alcon in its new campaign, "Make Every Look Count" for Systane.
+I don't watch this show, so the star power does not work on me.
 However, it will garner attention from a large group of people, around 14M across all platforms.
 Character development in the show engenders personal relationships among viewers.
 But will this translate into increased consideration of Systane?
 Kate is relating her experience with Systane to issues that she faces with dry eye.

-In the recent FiercePharma article Walsh is quoted as saying “For years, I blamed my tired eyes on the bright lights on set, too much screen time, the need for a new eye prescription and other things.
-After I learned I had dry eye, I went on a journey to find the right solution, because the symptoms caused me to be distracted during important moments, on- and off-set.
+In the recent Fierce Pharma article, Walsh is quoted as saying, “For years, I blamed my tired eyes on the bright lights on set, too much screen time, the need for a new eye prescription and other things.
+After I learned I had dry eye, I went on a journey to find the right solution, because the symptoms caused me to be distracted during important moments, on and off-set.
 We hope this campaign will encourage others to find what works for their dry eye symptoms, so they can reconnect with loved ones and the experiences in life that matter most.”

-Multi Channel Aspects of DTC Marketing
+Other Examples of Celebrity DTC Marketing

 While Alcon is not commenting on other tactics that will be used as part of the campaign, it is likely that it will use social media videos.
 This approach is scalable and will generate interest among the target audience.
-BTF Lifesciences reports that Tweets with videos are six times more likely to be retweeted and lift brand awareness in viewers by 50%.
+BTF Lifesciences reports that tweets with videos are six times more likely to be retweeted and lift brand awareness in viewers by 50%.
 On Facebook, video posts have a 25% higher engagement rate than photo posts and a 79% higher engagement rate than link posts.

 Let The Competition Begin

 In that report, we found that the David brand was able to compete by hitting the Goliath brand in a place where it was vulnerable.
 No, it was not like the biblical tale.
 Goliath was not killed.
-However, in these days of brand warfare I think we can all agree that winning a share of the pie is the ultimate objective.
+However, in these days of brand warfare, I think we can all agree that winning a share of the pie is the ultimate objective.

 For the smaller brands, a frontal assault against brands with large marketing budgets is often foolish.
-If the Goliath brand is spending $40M+ on mass media and you have less than $20M to spend, it is hard to imagine a reason for you to commit a large percentage of your budget to Network TV.
+If the Goliath brand is spending $40M+ on mass media and you have less than $20M to spend, it is hard to imagine a reason for you to commit a large percentage of your budget to network TV.
 But we will leave that to discussions you have with the media agency.
 Our advice is grounded in how you can effectively speak with the patient.
 The critical factor is to develop relevant messages that can break through to patients.
 Rest assured, they are looking for solutions to this problem.
 Dry eye is not an issue that they take lightly.
 If you get your message through to them ("get the eyeballs" as they say in media speak) in a way that is relevant, you have a great opportunity for success.

 Successful Use of Patient Education Programs

 With the cataract awareness campaign already underway, Gordon said they’re “pleased by the engagement we have seen so far and look forward to the momentum building.”
 Fierce Pharma reported that Prevent Blindness CEO Jeff Todd said in the press release that with rising cases, it's “critical” to educate people early about cataracts and the effectiveness of surgery.
-This education can be critical to patients who experience AMD.
+This education can be critical for patients who experience AMD.